 2006 BRIAN CORDELL

 Brian Cordell was the first recipient of the Wolverine Award in 2006.
 Brian played Linebacker and Defensive end.
-He was the team’s sack leader in 2006.
+He was the team’s sack leader in 2006 and he always brought good energy to the defense.

 2007 & 2008 ROBERT RABER